apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## Dependencies

 Auto-tracks reactive values read **synchronously**.
-Async reads (after `await`, `setTimeout`) not tracked:
+Async reads (after `await`, inside `setTimeout`) not tracked:

 ```ts